szczyglis-dev/py-gpt/docs/source/images.rst

 The app keeps a history of all your prompts, allowing you to revisit any session and reuse previous prompts for creating new images.

+Images are stored in ``img`` directory in PyGPT's user data folder.